Vastrix/Offline-Teleporter/README.md

 A bukkit plugin that let's you tp to offline players and vice versa

-This Plugin is in **Beta** for the moment! :P Everything in the Beta stage will have the version format: 0.# !
+This Plugin is in **Beta** for the moment!
+Everything in the Beta stage will have the version format: 0.# ! :)

 Since this is my first plugin, i'll be //documenting every step so that people like me(newbies) can learn